“I am tired of being scared of him.”

 The whole point of these boards, Celia knows, is the relative anonymity of its members.
 But if she can find out who posted the article, maybe she can get in touch if she needs to put the rest of the story out there.
 She starts digging.

 She pulls up the Times-Picayune website in another tab to see what their story is, too.
-Someone silenced it, and the editor in chief’s name should be online, which will give her some idea as to where to start.
+Someone silenced it.
+The editor-in-chief’s name should be online, which will give her some idea as to where to start.

-After another brief moment of hesitation she goes back to the message boards to for any additional information on the supposed sex ring as well.
+After another brief moment of hesitation, she goes back to the message boards for additional information on the supposed sex ring.
 If someone else can back up Miranda’s claim then maybe bringing down the whole lot isn’t a bad idea.

 GM: The Picayune has no other story.
 Senator Flores’ arrest and release was simply never even posted.
-The editor-in-chief’s name, Matthew Herczeg, is easy to find with a simple Google search.
+The editor-in-chief’s name, Matthew Herczeg, is easy to find with a simple Qeeqle search.

 Celia cannot find any evidence to back up Miranda’s claims of an a city-wide sex ring.
-There are instead claims of multiple sex rings operating with nigh-impunity throughout the city, each one having carved out its own territory and clientele.
-Some are high-class escort agencies that posters claim have everyone from the mayor to the police superintendent on their lists of clients.
+There are instead claims of multiple sex rings operating with nigh-impunity throughout the city.
+Each one seems to have carved out its own territory and clientele.
+Some are high-class escort agencies.
+Posters claim they have everyone from the mayor to the police superintendent on their lists of clients.
 The Evergreen Plantation on Royal Street is cited as a frequent spot for “dates.”
 It’s a posh club owned by a rich playboy, Leon Gressau.
-Posters claim others sex ring are trafficking organizations that bring in staggering numbers undocumented immigrants through the city’s port.
-Authorities are all paid off.
-The girls who come in all disappear.
+Posters claim other sex rings are trafficking organizations.
+They bring in staggering numbers of undocumented immigrants through the city’s port.
+Authorities are paid off.
+The girls who come all disappear.

 Celia: Celia takes a few notes on a piece of paper to reference later.
 She doesn’t have time to get into everything now with the depth she’d like, not if she wants to make it to dinner.
 Stephen still hasn’t gotten back to her, either.